SeriousOldMan/Simulator-Controller/Docs/Session Database.md

 If you use the "Open..." button in the dialog, which let's you browse the available telemetry data, you can load telemetry data that has not been stored in the session database.

 - You can load telemetry files from Simulator Controller, for example a file that has been sent to you by a team mate.
-- You can import telemetery data from ["Second Monitor"](https://gitlab.com/winzarten/SecondMonitor), as long as it has been saved as JSON file, which can be activated in the settings of "Second Monitor".
+- You can import telemetry data from ["Second Monitor"](https://gitlab.com/winzarten/SecondMonitor), as long as it has been saved as JSON file, which can be activated in the settings of "Second Monitor".
-- Importing IBT files from *iRacing* is also supported, as long as a track map for the currently selected track is already available.
+- Importing IBT files from *iRacing* is also supported, as long as a track map for the currently selected track has already been created.
 In this case, you will first have to select the IBT file, which is then split up into individual files for each lap contained in the IBT file.
 After that is done, you can select the laps, which you want to import.
 - And you can import telemetry files from "MoTec".
 They must be exported as "CSV" files and the "Distance" field must be included.
 Since "MoTeC" uses the absolute angle for the steering information, it is beneficial to divide this value by the steer lock of the car, to make the information comparable to that of other lap telemetry data.
 The importer will use the information available in the "Setup Workbench" about the different cars, or you can define the [corresponding setting](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Database#settings) in the "Session Database".
 - Finally, telemetry data can be imported from any tool, as long as an export in generic CSV format is supported.
 The following columns are supported: